tusq-at-usq/motion-analysis/README.md

 # USQ motion analysis codes

 A selection of Python tools used to analyse object motion, intended predominantly for experimental motion data.
+Multiple types of observations (image blobs detection, IMU etc.) can be combined to estimate the state of the system at the current time point.

+Future development will also incorporate data smoothing, so that forces and moments can be extracted from the motion data.

 ![alt_text](/docs/img/states.png?raw=true "mesh_view")
 ![alt_text](/docs/img/mesh.png?raw=true "mesh_view")